On the Galois structure of units in totally real $p$-rational number fields: Genus equivalence

 \item[(iii)] Assume that $G_{K/k}$ is a metacyclic group of the form $\mathbb{Z}/p\mathbb{Z} \rtimes T$, where $T$ is a cyclic group whose order divides $p-1$.
-Marszalek obtained necessary and sufficient conditions for $E_{K} \sim \mathcal{A}_{G_{K/k}}$ for the case when the action of $T$ on $\mathbb{Z}/p\mathbb{Z}$ is faithful by using the classification of integral representations \cite{Mars1,Mars2}.
+Marszalek obtained necessary and sufficient conditions for the genus equivalence of $E_{K}$ and $\mathcal{A}_{G_{K/k}}$ for the case when the action of $T$ on $\mathbb{Z}/p\mathbb{Z}$ is faithful by using the classification of integral representations \cite{Mars1,Mars2}.
 The interested readers can also refer to \cite{Jaulent1,Jaulent2}.

 \end{enumerate} \end{exam}